gnstaxo/imageboard/README.md

 To change stuff edit `imageboard.conf`

+Admin dashboard is at /admin for which you'll first have to go through /login.

 ## Notes
 - The function to limit the size of uploads only works in production mode.